BirdeeHub/KaliVagrantPracticeBox/README.txt

 uses specific port forwarding over loopback interface, but if an entity is able to gain control of the box, with a shared folder and default password it would be extremely easy to gain access to the host.
 Changing the password only slightly helps with this.
+Although it does help so you should definitely change the password.
 You would need to remove the vagrant provisioning key from authorized_keys, remove shared folders, set up firewalls and/or antivirus solution, make sure nothing is running with SUID root that doesnt need it, set password and lockout policies, make it so the provisioning scripts no longer run as root,